jbranaman/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Overview of Project
 ### Purpose
 The purpose of this project is to analyze Amazon reviews written by members of the paid Amazon Vine program.
+The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
+Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
 Access was given to approximately 50 datasets containing reviews of specific products to select from.
 Reviews of video DVDs was selected for analyis.

 ## Results
 * **How many Vine reviews and non-Vine reviews were there?**